markyoder/wasp_clone/wasphalite/README.md

 ## File Imports
-The HALITE engine support file import where files consist of all template constructs describes in this readme.
+The HALITE engine support file import where files consist of all template constructs described in this section.
-File imports can be parameterized and implicitly and explicitly iterative.
+File imports can be parameterized and both implicitly and explicitly iterative.

 The simplest file format looks as follows: